bookchainio/steem-whitepaper/SteemWhitePaper.md

 4. Free payments.
 5. Jobs providing above services to other members.

-Steem’s purposeful realignment of economic incentives has the potential to produce fairer and more inclusive results for everyone involved than the social media and cryptocurrency platforms that have gone before it.
-This paper will explore the existing economic incentives and demonstrate how Steem’s incentives may result in better outcomes for most participants.
+Steem's purposeful realignment of economic incentives has the potential to produce fairer and more inclusive results for everyone involved than the social media and cryptocurrency platforms that have gone before it.
+This paper will explore the existing economic incentives and demonstrate how Steem's incentives may result in better outcomes for most participants.

 ## Recognizing Contribution

 Steem is designed from the ground up to address the major barriers to adoption and monetization of a social media based economy.
 Our thesis is that the same techniques used to grow major social media platforms can be used to bootstrap a successful cryptocurrency.
 Economic incentives enabled by cryptocurrency can dramatically facilitate the growth of a new social media platform.
 It is the synergy between cryptocurrency and social media that we believe may give Steem a powerful advantage in the market.

 The challenge faced by Steem is deriving an algorithm for scoring individual contributions that most community members consider to be a fair assessment of the subjective value of each contribution.
-In a perfect world, community members would cooperate to rate each other’s contribution and derive a fair compensation.
+In a perfect world, community members would cooperate to rate each other's contribution and derive a fair compensation.
 In the real world, algorithms must be designed in such a manner that they are resistant to intentional manipulation for profit.
 Any widespread abuse of the scoring system could cause community members to lose faith in the perceived fairness of the economic system.

 Existing platforms operate on a one-user, one-vote principle.
 This creates an environment where rankings can be manipulated by sybil attacks and the service providers must pro-actively identify and block abusers.
 People already attempt to manipulate the Reddit, Facebook, and Twitter scoring algorithms when the only reward is web traffic or censorship.

 The fundamental unit of account on the Steem platform is STEEM, a crypto currency token.
 Steem operates on the basis of one-STEEM, one-vote.
 Under this model, individuals who have contributed the most to the platform, as measured by their account balance, have the most influence over how contributions are scored.
 Furthermore, Steem only allows members to vote with STEEM when it is committed to a multi-year vesting schedule.
 Under this model, members have a financial incentive to vote in a way that maximises the long term value of their STEEM.

-Steem is designed around a relatively simple concept: *everyone’s meaningful contribution to the community should be recognized for the value it adds.* When people are recognized for their meaningful contributions, they continue contributing and the community grows.
+Steem is designed around a relatively simple concept: *everyone's meaningful contribution to the community should be recognized for the value it adds.* When people are recognized for their meaningful contributions, they continue contributing and the community grows.
 Any imbalance in the give and take within a community is unsustainable.
 Eventually the givers grow tired of supporting the takers and disengage from the community.

 The challenge is creating a system capable of identifying what contributions are needed and their relative worth in a way that can scale to an unbounded number of people.

 A proven system for evaluating and rewarding contributions is the free market.
 The free market can be viewed as a single community where everyone trades with one another and rewards are allocated by profit and loss.
 The market system rewards those who provide value to others and punishes those who consume more value than they produce.
 The free market supports many different currencies and money is simply a commodity that everyone finds easy to exchange.

 Since the free market is a proven system, it is tempting to try to create a free-market system where content consumers directly pay content producers.
 However, direct payment is inefficient and not really viable for content creation and curation.
 The value of most content is so low relative to the cognitive, financial, and opportunity costs associated with making a payment that few readers choose to tip.
-The abundance of free alternatives means that enforcing a ’paywall’ will drive readers elsewhere.
+The abundance of free alternatives means that enforcing a 'paywall' will drive readers elsewhere.
 There have been several attempts to implement per-article micropayments from readers to authors, but none have become widespread.

 Steem is designed to enable effective micropayments for all kinds of contribution by changing the economic equation.
 Readers no longer have to decide whether or not they want to pay someone from their own pocket, instead they can vote content up or down and Steem will use their votes to determine individual rewards.
 This means that people are given a familiar and widely used interface and no longer face the cognitive, nancial, and opportunity costs associated traditional micropayment and tipping platforms.